 However, some parents believe the game is not as violent as many put it to be.
 They think because the game looks like a cartoon, the violence is not as realistic.
-The add that having kids play the game helps in sharpening their team building and problem-solving skills.
+They add that having kids play the game helps in sharpening their team-building and problem-solving skills.
 Here are some reviews from Common Sense Media:

 "Regardless if there is no blood, the player is still going around shooting zombies and people (battle royale).
 In addition, all the female characters are over-sexualized with big boobs, small waist, big butt, and small clothes.
 I cannot believe how many people think just b/c there is no blood it's appropriate.
 They are being dropped out of helicopters and going into a building and shooting up the place.
 How is that OK?!"

 Sheila M: Do not let your kids play this game

 "When I let my kids get this horrific game, I did not know what I was getting them into!
 In this game (I am referring to the battle royal mode of this game), you are dropped onto an island with one hundred other players, at which point you must fight to the death.
 One issue with this is that it seems to be emulating genocide to an extent.
 Your goal is to kill other players, many of whose avatars are minorities.
 Another issue with this game is the sexual content.
 The player's avatars are often shown wearing clothing that covers up very little of them, which I find quite inappropriate for my little kids.
 Finally, this game encourages your kids to spend money on it.
 The game will push on your kid's many cosmetic microtransactions.
 In conclusion, this game is extremely inappropriate, and I would not recommend it to anyone.
 P.S., I found a one hundred and fifty dollar version of this game, which I find to be outrageous."